Dan Jenkins, sports writing great and author, dies at 89

 Jenkins started his writing career at The Fort Worth Press and rose to stardom at Sports Illustrated.
 He wrote best-sellers "Semi-Tough" ''Baja Oklahoma" and "Dead Solid Perfect" and was a columnist for Playboy and Golf Digest.

-Jenkins played golf at TCU and was a close friend of the late golf great Ben Hogan, also a Fort Worth native.
-Jenkins is a member of the World Golf Hall of Fame.
+Jenkins played golf at TCU for his beloved hometown Horned Frogs and was a close friend of Hogan, also a Fort Worth native.
+A member of the World Golf Hall of Fame, Jenkins started covering the sport following Hogan and fellow Fort Worth star Byron Nelson.

 Sign Up and Save